 Brakes

-While most kids will be OK stopping with their feet, brakes can be a good choice for those that tend to push the limits or live in hillier neighborhoods.
+While most kids will be OK stopping with their feet, brakes can be a good choice for those who tend to push the limits or live in hillier neighborhoods.

 Hand brakes are the most popular system found on any current style of bike.
 The best brake system that you’ll find is a linear-pull hand brake, commonly called a V-brake (copyrighted by Shimano), triggered with your hands on the handlebars.
 Having the brake system hooked up to the rear wheel is best for learning and safety.